Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/rsa.md

 5. To encrypt a message m, compute m^e mod (N)
 6. To decrypt a ciphertext c, compute c^d mod (N)

-Opening the `key_data.txt` file we can see that the d and n values have already been provided for us, along with the ciphertext in `ciphertext.txt`.
+Opening the `key_data.txt` file we can see that the d and N values have already been provided for us, along with the ciphertext in `ciphertext.txt`.
 Great!
 All we have to do now is compute
 $$
 c^d \bmod N
 $$